This post contains a detailed guide for creating a mean reversion trading strategy.

 When Shiller’s CAPE (below) is above average it indicates that stocks are historically expensive.
 Many investors trim their exposure to the stock market as a result.

-Since the market is a reflection of the crowd, some investors will look at sentiment indicators like investor confidence to find turning points.
+Since the market is a reflection of the crowd, some investors will look at sentiment indicators like investor confidence.
+Mean reversion indicators like these often find good turning points.

 For example, if 70% of investors are bearish, that might be a signal of too much pessimism in the market.